Understanding the Ephemeral Configuration Database

 For detailed information about committing and synchronizing instances of the ephemeral configuration database, see Commit and Synchronize Ephemeral Configuration Data Using the NETCONF or Junos XML Protocol.

-Using the Ephemeral Database on Devices That Use High Availability Features
+Using the Ephemeral Database with High Availability Features

 High availability refers to the hardware and software components that provide redundancy and reliability for network communications.
-There are certain behaviors and caveats that should be considered before using the ephemeral database on systems that use high availability features, including redundant Routing engines, graceful Routing Engine switchover (GRES), nonstop active routing (NSR), and interchassis redundancy for MX Series routers or EX Series switches using Virtual Chassis.
+You should consider certain behaviors and caveats before using the ephemeral database on systems that use high availability features.
+High availability features include redundant Routing Engines, graceful Routing Engine switchover (GRES), nonstop active routing (NSR), and interchassis redundancy for MX Series routers or EX Series switches using Virtual Chassis.
 The following sections describe these behaviors and outline how the different ephemeral database commit synchronize models can affect these behaviors.

 Understanding Ephemeral Database Commit Synchronize Models